howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 }).then(response => console.log(response.data.allLinks))
 ```

-A more declarative way when using React however is to use new Apollo's [render prop API](https://dev-blog.apollodata.com/introducing-react-apollo-2-1-c837cc23d926) to manage your GraphQL data just using components.
+A more declarative way when using React however is to use Apollo's new [render prop API](https://dev-blog.apollodata.com/introducing-react-apollo-2-1-c837cc23d926) to manage your GraphQL data just using components.

-With this approach, all you need to do when it comes to data fetching is pass the GraphQL query as prop and `<Query />` component will fetch the data for you under the hood, then it'll make it available in the component's [render prop function](https://reactjs.org/docs/render-props.html).
+With this approach, all you need to do when it comes to data fetching is pass the GraphQL query as a prop and the `<Query />` component will fetch the data for you under the hood, then it'll make it available in the component's [render prop function](https://reactjs.org/docs/render-props.html).

 In general, the process for you to add some data fetching logic will be very similar every time:

 1. write the query as a JavaScript constant using the `gql` parser function
-1. use the `<Query />` component passing the GraphQL query as prop
+1. use the `<Query />` component passing the GraphQL query as a prop
 1. access the query results that gets injected into the component's `render prop function`

 <Instruction>

-Open up `LinkList.js` and add the query to the top of the file:
+Open up `LinkList.js` and add the following query to the top of the file:

 ```js(path=".../hackernews-react-apollo/src/components/LinkList.js")
 const FEED_QUERY = gql`